-This page describes how to configure transports in WSO2 Enterprise Integrator (WSO2 EI).
+This page describes how to globally configure ESB Transports.
 It contains the following sections:

 Using the axis2.xml file